Arihant - Advanced Technology Vessel (ATV) - Boat

 The director-general of Defence Research and Development Organisation Avinash Chander, scientific advisor to the Defence Minister confirmed the existence of India’s second nuclear-powered submarine, which was under construction at a military dockyard in Visakhapatnam for several years now.
 “The first submarine (Arihant) took 18 years.
 We hope to have the second submarine, which is under development, in 12 years,” he told Deccan Herald February 05, 2014.

-An Indian company reportedly seeks partnership with Russia to locally manufacture nuclear submarines and stealth warships.
+An Indian company reportedly sought partnership with Russia to locally manufacture nuclear submarines and stealth warships.
 Indian company Reliance Infrastructure sought a partnership with Russia to locally manufacture nuclear submarines and stealth warships, the Economic Times newspaper reported 22 May 2015.

 The company's executives were in Moscow, according to the newspaper.
 They had already met senior officials in Russia's Defense Ministry, and were also likely to meet Russian Defense Minister Sergei Shoigu and name a desirable Russian partner.
 According to the newspaper, Reliance Infrastructure and the Russian Defense Ministry had been negotiating the building of six modern conventional submarines at India's Pipavav Defense, country's largest defense shipyard, through technology transfer from Russia.